 With a ton of central air conditioners on the market, it’s important to pick the right size for your home.
-Read on to find out both how to tell if an air conditioner is big enough to cool your home and also how to keep it running at its best from the experts for air conditioning installation in Chico, CA.
+Read on to find out both how to tell if an air conditioner is big enough to cool your home and also how to keep it running at its best from the experts for air conditioning repair and installation in Chico, CA.

 Sizing isn’t Just Looks

 Sizing isn’t about the inches of space an ac unit takes up, but rather it’s power output.
 Air conditioning unit’s power is measured in BTU or British Thermal Units.
 One BTU represents the amount of energy used to raise one pound of water one degree warmer.

 A larger AC isn’t always the best choice, as it will cost more money upfront and also use more energy over time.
 It will also cycle on and off repeatedly, making it less effective at dehumidifying the air indoors.